 A blood test is often the most effective way to determine whether you have a listeria infection.
-In some cases, samples of urine or spinal fluid may be tested as well.
+In some cases, samples of urine or spinal fluid will be tested as well.

 Treatment of listeria infection varies, depending on the severity of the signs and symptoms.
 Most people with mild symptoms require no treatment.
 More-serious infections can be treated with antibiotics.

-During pregnancy, prompt antibiotic treatment may help keep the infection from affecting the baby.
-Newborns who have a listeria infection may receive a combination of antibiotics.
+During pregnancy, prompt antibiotic treatment might help keep the infection from affecting the baby.

 Preparing for your appointment